lunarie16/IngredientRecipeFinder/README.md

 # IngredientRecipeFinder
-This is a project for "Advanced Softwaretechnique" where a fixed website with vegan recipes is scraped and depending ingredients are extract.
+This is a project for "Advanced Softwaretechnique" where a fixed website with vegan recipes is scraped and depending ingredients are extracted.
 You can search by a (list of) ingredient(s) to find matching recipes.
 Let's reduce some food waste!
 It is using the recipes from Bianca Zapatka (https://biancazapatka.com/de/), whom provides really good, easy and vegan recipes on her website/blog.

 installing dependencies: